Skip to main content

 deposit.confirmedInbound transfer confirmed with sufficient depth

-Use * wildcards in event subscriptions — transaction.* subscribes to all transaction events.
+Use * wildcards in event subscriptions.
+For example, transaction.* subscribes to all transaction events; screening.* subscribes to every compliance event.

 Pass an empty events array (or omit it) to subscribe to all event types.